gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###0.9.3
+* Fixed and improved: After some mistakes I made, this is a stable release.

 ###0.9.2
 * Fixed: Issue #10: Fields in tabs now work again (props DarbCal)